Smashing Windows with Windows: Transparency, Design, and WikiLeaks

 Vinca Kruk teaches Editorial Design at ArtEZ Academy of the Arts, Arnhem, and graphic design at Otis College of Arts and Design, Los Angeles.

-Jeff Khonsary is Publisher at Fillip.
+Jeff Khonsary is Publisher of Fillip.